-What could I do now if I am interested/ Career opportunities?
+What could I do now if I am interested/ Career apportunities?

-- Keep up to date with contemporary affairs, for example the news, documentaries about real life events (Louis Theroux and Stacey Dooley). - Pay particular attention to topics covered in SKL&RE lessons - Careers: Psychology is a great subject for a variety of careers due to the nature of understanding human behaviour.
-Examples of careers: Medicine, Emergency Services, Law, Criminal Justice System, Therapist.
+- Keep up to date with contemporary affairs, for example the news, documentaries about real life events (Louis Theroux and Stacey Dooley). - Pay particular attention to topics covered in SKLA RE lessons - Coreers: Psychology is a great subject for a variety of coreers due to the nature of understanding human behaviour.
+Examples of careers: Medicine, Emergency services, Law, Criminal justice system, therapist.

-Who should I contact if I have questions?
 MISS LAVENDER & MISS SUTTERBY